naccdata/nacc-form-validator/docs/data-quality-rule-definition-guidelines.md

 ### logic

 Used to specify a mathematical formula/expression to validate against, and utilizes [json-logic-py](https://github.com/nadirizr/json-logic-py) (saved as `json_logic.py`).
-This rule overlaps with `compare_with`, but allows for comparison between multiple fields, as opposed to just two (and does not account for special keywords).
+This rule overlaps with `compare_with`, but allows for comparison between multiple fields as well as more complex, nested mathematical expressions.
+That being said, it does not account for the same special keywords like `current_year`.

 * `formula`: The mathematical formula/expression to apply; see the `operations` dict in `json_logic.py` to see the full list of available operators.
 Each operator expects differently formatted arguments
 * `errormsg`: A custom message to supply if validation fails.
 This key is optional; if not provided the error message will simply be `value {value} does not satisify the specified formula`